taylorpoe/framework-guides/AppleTV/setting-images.md

 ## Importing external files

-To import the `galleryData.js` file into our component, we will use the Framework component's `.config()` method.
+To import the `galleryData.js` and `apple-tv.css` files into our component, we will use the Framework component's `.config()` method.
 This method preloads any JavaScript or CSS files passed to it in the `includes` array.

     FamousFramework.scene('module name', {